Vietnam.vn - Nền tảng quảng bá Việt Nam

 When my boss assigned me the task, I didn’t have much time to think.
 My boss is a very determined person and that spirit also affected me.
 I remember that in just the first one or two days, I had to call and contact a series of showrooms in Hanoi to find an opportunity to borrow a car.

-At first, I was allowed to move the car to a better corner of the showroom, then I was allowed to drive it out the door, then about 100-200m outside, and finally: "Okay, you can take it anywhere to film."
+At first, I was allowed to move the car to a better corner in the showroom, then I was allowed to drive it out the door, then about 100-200m outside, and finally: "Okay, you can take it anywhere to film."

 In the early years of starting a business, besides the difficulty in gaining trust to borrow products, what other difficulties did you experience?